IvanBakhmutov/REW-EQ-CopyPaste-Assistant/README.md

 ## Change log

 06-11-2025:
 Changed the QDevider value in the ESXToolkit.json profile to 1, as tests in the car showed that the actual Q format is RBJ Q (Half Gain).
+The visual EQ graph in ESX Toolkit may be misleading.
+It seems the GUI developers might not have consulted the hardware team regarding the algorithm used to generate the graph.

 For proper AutoEQ in REW that works correctly with your DSP, you need to determine the minimum and maximum values for Frequency, Q, and Gain, and then create a configurable EQ in REW.